Conditions Hyperornithinemia-Hyperammonemia-Homocitrullinuria Syndrome

 Support groups can help connect families who have a child or other family member affected with hyperornithinemia-hyperammonemia-homocitrullinuria syndrome (HHH) with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor specializing in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the signs and symptoms your child experiences, your baby’s doctor may work with other doctors who specialize in treating the liver or brain.
 Some children with hyperornithinemia-hyperammonemia-homocitrullinuria syndrome (HHH) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because HHH is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for HHH, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the American College of Medical Genetics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good places for you or your baby’s doctor to use in identifying local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 At this time we have not located a family story for this particular condition.
 If your family is affected by hyperornithinemia-hyperammonemia-homocitrullinuria syndrome (HHH) and you would like to share your story, please contact us so other families may learn from your experience.